RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

 ---

-`SKIP this setup guide if you already completed earlier in the other Modules`
+> SKIP this setup guide if you have already completed this earlier in the previous Modules

 Follow these instructions to setup the development environment on CodeReady Workspaces.